Terms & Conditions

 We protect other people’s privacy when we make personal information available to you

-There may be files that include information about you and other Retiree Benefits Plan participants, or that have information confidential to ARTA or are the property of ARTA.
+There may be files that include information about you and other Benefit Plan participants, or that have information confidential to ARTA or are the property of ARTA.
 Because we must protect everyone’s confidentiality and legal rights, we cannot make these files available to persons outside of ARTA.
 However, we will make available to you any factual information about you contained in such files.

 We monitor our compliance to privacy and are committed to upholding this Code